kmather73/NotHotdog-Classifier/README.md

 # Step 1: Collecting data
 The very first step in making a classifier is to collect data.
 Thus we need to find images of hotdogs and not-hotdogs.
-The best way do this is if you a professor at Stanford and you give each of your student an assignment to collect images of food for you, but be warned that they might try and steal your Idea.
+The best way do this is if you are a professor at Stanford and you give each of your student an assignment to collect images of food for you, but be warned that they might try and steal the idea from you.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/T0FA_69nXjM/0.jpg)](https://youtu.be/T0FA_69nXjM)
 [CLICK ME](https://www.youtube.com/watch?v=T0FA_69nXjM)

-So if you're not a professor at Stanford you will need to collect the data yourself :(   Since Im not a processor at Stanford I had to collect the images myself.
-To do this I just used [ImageNet](http://www.image-net.org/) to search for my images, since ImageNet is like a database for images.
-To find the hotdog images I searched for “hotdog”, “chili dog” and “frankfurter” this give me about 1857 images.
-For the not-hotdog images I searched for “food”, “furniture”, “people” and “pets” this give about 4024 not-hotdog images.
+So if you're not a professor at Stanford you will need to collect the data yourself :(   Since I'm not a processor at Stanford I had to collect the images myself.
+To do this I just used [ImageNet](http://www.image-net.org/) to search for my images, since ImageNet is like a database of images.
+To find the hotdog images I just searched for “hotdog”, “chili dog” and “frankfurter” after downloading all of the images it would me about 1857 hotdog images.
+For the not-hotdog images I searched for “food”, “furniture”, “people” and “pets” this give me about 4024 not-hotdog images.

-Now theses are the images that I want to download I just need to click on the tab download tab click on link
+Now to actually download these images I need to get the URLs, to do that I just need to click on the tab download tab click on link called URLs
 ![ImageNet1]

-then copy the url to get the urls for all of the images
+then copy the URL of the page your on which will use in a script that well wirte to download all of thses images.
 ![ImageNet2]

 Next we need to write our scripts to download and save all of these images, here is my [python code](https://github.com/kmather73/NotHotdog-Classifier/blob/master/getData.py) for saving the images